 SharePoint and protocol-relative URL's

-Recently I learnt an amazing new trick, the protocol-relative URL where the scheme of a URL (the http bit) can be dropped and your browser will use the same scheme as the page’s URL uses.
-This is very useful for when you have a website on http & https.
-For example you can set a image URL to be
+Recently I learnt an amazing new trick, the protocol-relative URL where the scheme of a URL (the http bit) can be dropped and your browser will use the same scheme as the page’s URL.
+This is very useful when you have a website on both http & https.
+For example, you can set an image URL to be:

-//demo.com/horse.png and if you browse to http://www.demo.com then it will load the image from http://demo.com/horse.png, but if you got to https://www.demo.com then it will load the image from https://demo.com/horse.png – and this works with CSS & JavaScript too!
+If you browse to http://www.demo.com, then it will load the image from http://demo.com/horse.png, but if you go to https://www.demo.com, then it will load the image from https://demo.com/horse.png—and this works with CSS & JavaScript too!

-This is not some odd browser trick, this is in the standard for how URL’s work!
+This isn’t some odd browser trick; it’s in the standard for how URLs work.

 SharePoint

-SharePoint (and for this post, this has only been checked with 2010 so your mileage may vary on newer/older versions) does not follow this standard and actually breaks protocol-relative URL’s in two ways.
+SharePoint (and, for this post, this has only been tested with 2010—your mileage may vary on newer or older versions) does not follow this standard and actually breaks protocol-relative URLs in two ways.

 Front End

-If you are working on the SharePoint UI and putting content in a content editor web part or an text column in a list and you edit the HTML and put in a protocol-relative URL SharePoint and hit save SharePoint will “fix” it by putting the current scheme in for you!
-So no matter what you do, on the front end you are completely stuffed.
+If you’re working on the SharePoint UI—putting content in a Content Editor Web Part or a text column in a list—and you edit the HTML and include a protocol-relative URL, SharePoint will "fix" it by inserting the current scheme.
+So no matter what you do, on the front end, you’re completely stuck.

 Example